 We would highly recommend you get travel insurance before you visit Nepal, even though the travel visa doesn’t require you to get one.
 Most regular travel insurance covers altitude up to 3000 meters only, so if you will trek to higher altitudes, please ensure your travel insurance covers above 3000 meters.

 The medical costs in Kathmandu range from – USD 30 – 100 for a doctor’s visit depending on which clinic/ hospital you go to.
 The cost is higher for visitors compared to the locals, so please expect to get quoted higher prices than the listed prices for the locals.
-If you need medication, please bring additional dosage in case there are unexpected travel delays that require you to stay in Nepal longer than you planned.
+If you need medication, please bring an additional dosage in case there are unexpected travel delays that require you to stay in Nepal longer than you planned.

 Cost of travel to Nepal